Monday, November 14, 2016

 4:15 p.m. - 5:00 p.m.

-Moderator: Sharon Garewal, Senior Metadata Librarian, Taxonomy Manager, ITHAKA/JSTORAshleigh N. Faith, Director of AI and Semantic Innovation, EBSCO Information ServicesKyle C. Carson, Digital Asset Management Specialist, Marketing, Kennedy Space Center Visitor Complex, Delaware NorthXi Van Fleet, American Society of Civil Engineers (ASCE)Edee Edwards, Taxonomy & Ontology Manager, FM Global, USA
+Moderator: Sharon Garewal, Senior Metadata Librarian, Taxonomy Manager, ITHAKA/JSTORAshleigh N. Faith, Librarian Data Scientist, EBSCO Information ServicesKyle C. Carson, Digital Asset Management Specialist, Marketing, Kennedy Space Center Visitor Complex, Delaware NorthXi Van Fleet, American Society of Civil Engineers (ASCE)Edee Edwards, Taxonomy & Ontology Manager, FM Global, USA

 How do you create and maintain a taxonomy or thesaurus with limited staff?
 Challenges to getting a thesaurus created are discussed as well as how it is maintained after creation.
 Hear about how to train other staff, how to be the sole “owner” of the thesaurus, and how to advocate for the usage of the taxonomy/thesaurus within your organization.